Yuri-Costa/Hroads_Senai/README.md

 # *Hroads_Senai*

-in this repository there is a back-end exercise called "Hroads" passed by Senai
+## in this repository there is a back-end exercise called "Hroads" approved by Senai, using API